 So, stopping there, what I’m saying is that this isn’t a defense of the ship or even a guide as much as just an introduction and recommendation of/to the show and Cesare/Lucrezia.

 If you haven’t heard of Neil Jordan, you should feel bad.
-For he is a talented man, and he is Irish, which is one of the best things a person can be if you ask me.
+For he is a talented man with a lovely body of work:

 –These are questions that you should only know the answer to because you’ve seen it.
 And (as if you needed another reason!) this lovely song – Lisa Hannigal-Braille – plays during the credits.
 I’m sending you over to my friend youtube so you can hear it.